It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: Introduction

 These inequalities are a special case of the decoupling inequalities for martingale difference sequences in UMD Banach spaces due to McConnell \cite{McC89} and Hitczenko \cite{HitUP}.
-A relatively simple direct proof of (\ref{eqn:decouplingSIIntro}) can be found in e.g.\ \cite{Ver06}, Theorem 2.4.1.
-For completeness we reproduce this argument in Appendix~\ref{app:decoupling}.
-Observe that for a simple process $F$, the decoupled stochastic integral on the right hand side can be written as a sum of conditionally independent, mean-zero random variables.
-Thus, the key to obtaining an It\^{o} isomorphism as in (\ref{eqn:ItoIsomorphismPoisson}) lies in answering the following question: given $1\leq p<\infty$ and a Banach space $X$, can we find constants $c_{p,X},C_{p,X}$ depending only on $p$ and $X$ such that for any sequence of independent, mean-zero $X$-valued random variables $(\xi_i)$
+A relatively simple direct proof of (\ref{eqn:decouplingSIIntro}) can be found in, for example \cite{Ver06}, Theorem 2.4.1.
+For completeness, we reproduce this argument in Appendix~\ref{app:decoupling}.
+Observe that for a simple process $F$, the decoupled stochastic integral on the right-hand side can be written as a sum of conditionally independent, mean-zero random variables.
+Thus, the key to obtaining an It\^{o} isomorphism as in (\ref{eqn:ItoIsomorphismPoisson}) lies in answering the following question: given $1\leq p<\infty$ and a Banach space~$X$, can we find constants $c_{p,X},C_{p,X}$ depending only on $p$ and $X$ such that for any sequence of independent, mean-zero $X$-valued random variables $(\xi_i)$

-for a suitable norm $\tnorm{\cdot}_{p,X}$ which can be computed explicitly in terms of the (moments of the) individual summands $\xi_i$?
+for a suitable norm $\tnorm{\cdot}_{p,X}$ which can be computed explicitly in terms of the (moments of the) individual summands $\xi _i$?
 These kind of inequalities can be termed vector-valued Rosenthal inequalities, since in the case $X=\C$ the well-known answer to this question is due to Rosenthal \cite{Ros70}: For $2\leq p<\infty$, there exists an absolute constant $c$ such that

-A version of (\ref{eqn:ClassicalRosIntro}) for noncommutative random variables, as well as a version for $1<p\leq 2$, was recently obtained by Junge and Xu \cite{JuX08}.
+A version of (\ref{eqn:ClassicalRosIntro}) for noncommutative random variables, as well as a version for $1<p\leq2$, was recently obtained by Junge and Xu \cite{JuX08}.
 Their main results yield two-sided bounds of the form (\ref{eqn:questionRos}) if $X$ is a (noncommutative) $L^q$-space and $p=q$.
 Various upper bounds for the moments of a martingale with values in a uniformly $2$-smooth Banach space were obtained by Pinelis \cite{Pin94}.
 However, these results lead to a two-sided estimate of the form (\ref{eqn:questionRos}) only if $X$ is a Hilbert space (see \cite{Pin94}, Theorem 5.2).

 Our main result in this direction provides Rosenthal-type inequalities for independent random variables taking values in a noncommutative $L^q$-space.
 We state the version for classical $L^q$-spaces.
 We consider the following norms on the linear space of all finite sequences $(f_i)$ of random variables in $L^{\infty}(\Om;L^q(S))$.
-For $1\leq p,q<\infty$ we set
+For $1\leq p,q<\infty$, we set